 The Library in collaboration with the Rainbow Taskforce , has put together a reading list which showcases just some of the Library resources available and highlights a selection of the books, articles, and films which were and continue to be influential in the formation of LGBTQUA+ culture, identity, and movements.

 The list is not comprehensive, and you can help to include a wider range of voices on the Library's shelves by sending in suggestions of materials which are missing, resources which might be useful, or literature and films which have personal significance.
-Email email@example.com or submit a book suggestion form.
+Email email@example.com.

 - One From the Vaults by Morgan M Page.
 A trans history podcast bringing you all the dirt, gossip, and glamour from trans history!